PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Related Work

 \section{Related Work}

-The availability of datasets in Portuguese is limited.
-There are large corpora in Brazilian Portuguese that have been published recently (e.g., \cite{ulyssses_tesemo}), but they are suitable for other tasks (e.g., fine-tuning LLMs).
-There are few datasets for text summarization in Portuguese, and they typically focus on summarizing short texts.
+The availability of datasets in Portuguese is limited, especially for text summarization.
+Although large corpora in Brazilian Portuguese have been published recently (e.g., \cite{ulyssses_tesemo}), they are intended for other purposes, such as fine-tuning LLMs.
+Existing summarization datasets in Portuguese are scarce and usually focus on short texts.

-One of the first summarization datasets available in Portuguese is the \temario \cite{temario}, which contains 100 pairs of journalistic news extracted from two newspapers and summaries written by a specialist.
-On average, the texts contain approximately 600 words, and the summaries are about 200 words.
-When writing the summary, the specialist was explicited told to keep its length as 25\% to 30\% of the original article.
-The dataset was later expanded with an additional 150 samples, with 1\,200 words per text on average \cite{temario_2006}.
+One of the first summarization datasets available in Portuguese is the \temario \cite{temario}, which contains 100 pairs of journalistic news articles from two newspapers, along with summaries written by a specialist.
+On average, the texts contain approximately 600 words, and the summaries about 200 words.
+The specialist was explicitly instructed to keep the summaries between 25\% and 30\% of the original text length.
+The dataset was later expanded with an additional 150 samples, with an average of 1\,200 words per article \cite{temario_2006}.

-Other datasets in Portuguese for news summarization are the \cstnews \cite{cst_news} and the \recognasumm \cite{recogna_summ}. \cstnews is a manually annotated dataset containing 140 samples of short texts.
-All the texts together sum to about 47\,000 words, that is, just over 330 words per sample.
-On the other hand, \recognasumm has about 130\,000 samples and considers that the summary is the heading and subheading of the news.
-However, this information does not necessarily translate into a good summary of a text, as the heading and subheading are usually created to describe the main topic of the news to capture the reader's attention, rather than to serve as an effective summary of the article.
+Other Portuguese datasets for news summarization include the \cstnews \cite{cst_news} and the \recognasumm \cite{recogna_summ}. \cstnews is a manually annotated dataset with 140 short texts.
+All the texts together amount to about 47\,000 words -- that is, just over 330 words per sample.
+On the other hand, \recognasumm contains about 130\,000 samples and considers the summary to be the heading and subheading of the news.
+However, these elements often describe the main topic of the news to capture the reader's attention, rather than serving as an effective summary of the article.

 News articles are, in general, short texts.
-A Portuguese dataset with slightly larger documents is the \rulingbr \cite{ruling_br}.
-This dataset contains more than 10\,000 rulings from the Brazilian Supreme Federal Court.
-Each document contains four sections: \textit{Ementa}, \textit{Relatório}, \textit{Voto}, and \textit{Acórdão}.
+One Portuguese dataset with slightly longer documents is the \rulingbr \cite{ruling_br}, which contains over 10\,000 rulings from the Brazilian Supreme Federal Court.
+Each document includes four sections: \textit{Ementa}, \textit{Relatório}, \textit{Voto}, and \textit{Acórdão}.
 The \textit{Ementa} section is considered the reference summary of the decision.
-In this dataset, the documents contain an average of 1\,200 words, reaching up to 2\,000 words.
-The summaries contain up to 150 words, with an average of about 90 words, making the summary about 7\% of the total document size.
-This dataset focuses on summarizing the document to find what the decision is.
+Documents average around 1\,200 words and can reach up to 2\,000 words.
+Summaries contain up to 150 words, averaging about 90 words, which corresponds to approximately 7\% of the total document length.
+This dataset focuses on summarizing judicial texts to extract the court’s decision.